GitMasterBart/BakedInBiobakery/README.md

 ```

 After changing all the pathways in the `Patways.py` file you need tho change the file paths in the scripts `static/sh_scripts/`.
-The pathways that are set in this file look like:
+The pathways that are set in the sh-file look like this:
 ```shell
 source [PATWAY_TO_VENV]